LBHackney-IT/bonuscalc-listener/BonusCalcListener/Readme.md

 These are the default assumptions the template project code makes.

 * The trigger is done via an SQS message
-* The application uses a DynamoDb datastore
+* The listener saves data to the BonusCalc Postgres datastore

 Of course if any of these assumption do not fit the actual intended purpose (using a different trigger or a different datastore) then that can be easily changed to suit each use case.